aaronparker/evergreen/README.md

 ## Versioning

 The module uses a version notation that follows: YearMonth.Build.
-It is expected that the module will have changes on a regular basis, so the version numbering is intended to make it easy to understand when the last update was made.
+It is expected that the module will have changes on a regular basis, so the version numbering is intended to make it as simple as possible to understand when the last update was made.
+See the [CHANGELOG](/CHANGELOG.md) for details on changes introduced in each version.

 ## Installing the Module

 ### Install from the PowerShell Gallery

 The Evergreen module is published to the PowerShell Gallery and can be found here: [Evergreen](https://www.powershellgallery.com/packages/Evergreen/).
+This is the best way to install Evergreen.

 The module can be installed from the gallery with:

 ```powershell
 Install-Module -Name Evergreen